Exploring Montgomery Vermont

 Why Explore Montgomery?

-You will Montgomery in Franklin County at the junction of Routes 242, 118, and 58.
-Actually, the junction is Montgomery Center and Montgomery is a mile or so up Route 118 towards Sheldon in the west, but it is all part of the township of Montgomery.
+You will find Montgomery in Franklin County at the junction of Routes 242, 118, and 58.
+The junction is Montgomery Center and Montgomery is a mile or so up Route 118 towards Sheldon in the west, but it is all part of the township of Montgomery.
 Places like Montgomery don’t get written up like Stowe or Burlington.
 There are no “big” businesses there, and Jay Peak with its winter powder hounds is just a little way up Route 242 to the north, Montgomery just doesn’t have the same “tourist town feel” as Stowe and Jay.
+Or does it?

 What Montgomery Vermont offers leaf peepers